 The OECM estimates annual oil production based on each platform group's anticipated total oil production adjusted by the activity and production schedule from the E&D scenario.
-Annualized oil production is then distributed across production and transportation modes (i.e., platform, pipeline, barge, and tanker) based on the percentages held in the OECM (see the Oil Transport Assumptions under Manage Data).
-The OECM assumes all oil originates at the platform, and therefore attributes 100 percent of oil production to platforms.
+Next, the annualized oil production is distributed across production and transportation modes (i.e., platform, pipeline, barge, and tanker) based on the percentages held in the OECM.5 The OECM assumes all oil originates at the platform and therefore attributes 100 percent of oil production to platforms.